FAQs on Short-Term RentalsReturn to Office of Short-Term Rentals

 - Buildings subject to an Ellis Act (No Fault) eviction after November 1, 2014 (even if by a prior property owner).

-- Legally-established Accessory Dwelling Units (ADUs); which are a specific type of "in-law" or "granny flat" approved by the Department of Building Inspection.
+- Legally established Accessory Dwelling Units (ADUs) or Junior ADUs (JADUs); which are a specific type of "in-law" or "granny flat" approved by the Department of Building Inspection.
 Only rentals/listings for 30 days or longer, per guest (30-day minimum stay), are allowed in ADUs.
 Please note that "housekeeping units" are not classified as ADUs; but are considered an entirely separate individual dwelling unit.
 Short-term rentals hosts must live in the same individual dwelling unit, so they could not reside in the main unit and utilize the "housekeeping units" for short-term rentals (or vice versa).

 - Sleeping quarters in most shipping containers and outdoor areas, including tipis (teepees) and tree houses.

-- Non-residential areas within buildings, such as living/sleeping quarters added in garages.
+- Non-residential areas within buildings, such as living/sleeping quarters added in garages, storage areas, closets, halls, or utility spaces without benefit of permit.

 - Commercial office/retail or industrial (warehouse) spaces.